Palme School

 Reading develops emotional intelligence

-We have already written in the article about the development of emotional intelligencethat reading contributes to a deeper understanding of oneself.
-After all, through empathy with characters, children develop empathy, and by associating themselves with characters in books, they can learn to evaluate their own and others' actions.
+In an article about development. emotional intelligence we wrote that reading contributes to a deeper understanding of oneself.
+Through empathizing with the characters, children develop empathy, learning to evaluate their own and others' actions.

-When a child reads a story, he sees how the characters face problems.
-But, as a rule, they find a way out of a difficult situation, and this teaches children not to give up and always bring things to an end.
+When a child reads a story, he sees the characters facing problems.
+But, as a rule, they find a way out of a difficult situation.
+This teaches them not to give up and to always see things through to the end.

 Examples of books that will help a child develop emotionally